Arrest of Rodrigo Duterte

-On March 11, 2025, former Philippine president Rodrigo Duterte was arrested by the Philippine National Police and Interpol in Operation Pursuit under an International Criminal Court (ICC) warrant charging him with crimes against humanity related to the Philippine drug war.
+On March 11, 2025, former Philippine president Rodrigo Duterte was arrested by the Philippine National Police and Interpol in under an International Criminal Court (ICC) warrant charging him with crimes against humanity related to the Philippine drug war.
 Duterte arrived at Ninoy Aquino International Airport in Metro Manila on March 11 after attending a political rally in Hong Kong.
 Once the warrant was executed, he was held in custody at the nearby Villamor Air Base and then transferred to the Netherlands, where he is expected to face trial in The Hague.
 The operation was largely planned by police general Nicolas Torre.

 Duterte was indicted on charges of crimes against humanity, which include extrajudicial killings during his tenure as Mayor of Davao City and as President of the Philippines, until the country's withdrawal from the Rome Statute in 2019.
+Based on the statute, the ICC retains jurisdiction for crimes committed while the country was still a member, regardless of later withdrawal.
 He is the fifth Philippine president to be indicted and arrested, following Emilio Aguinaldo (1945), Jose P. Laurel (1945), Joseph Estrada (2001), and Gloria Macapagal Arroyo (2011).
 He is also the first Philippine president to face an international tribunal and the first leader from Asia to face trial before the ICC.

 Duterte was arrested amid an escalating feud between the Marcos and Duterte political families, although President Bongbong Marcos himself expressed melancholy regarding the arrest.
 Analysts have described Duterte's arrest and surrender to the ICC as remarkably quick and trouble-free, as well as a "seismic" precedent-setting event that could inform how other criminally charged world leaders would potentially be arrested.